apache/cordova-docs/docs/en/edge/cordova/storage/sqlresultset/sqlresultset.md

 	}

 	function querySuccess(tx, results) {
-		// this will be empty since no rows were inserted. console.log("Insert ID = " + results.insertId);
+    console.log("Returned rows = " + results.rows.length);
-		// this will be 0 since it is a select statement console.log("Rows Affected = " + results.rowsAffected);
+    // this will be true since it was a select statement and so rowsAffected was 0 if (!resultSet.rowsAffected) {
+      console.log('No rows affected!');
+      return false;
+    }
-		// the number of rows returned by the select statement console.log("Insert ID = " + results.rows.length);
+    // for an insert statement, this property will return the ID of the last inserted row console.log("Last inserted row ID = " + results.insertId);
 	}

 	function errorCB(err) {